Life Skills Coach

 • Location: Dorado, Puerto Rico (on-site) | Compensation: $100,000/year | Full-time: 40 hours/week

-Alpha is an AI-powered private school designed around a straightforward premise: students can achieve core academic competencies more quickly through adaptive learning technology, freeing time to develop the life skills that genuinely shape their trajectory.
-Your responsibility is to execute this model with a K–2 group.
-You will deliver interactive life skills workshops (public speaking, concentration, feedback exchange) and accelerate daily advancement within learning apps by leveraging Coachbot analytics, defined benchmarks, and reliable motivation frameworks.
+Alpha is an AI-powered private school founded on a straightforward principle: children can achieve core academic competency more rapidly through adaptive learning applications, then dedicate remaining time to developing life skills that genuinely shape their trajectory.
+Your responsibility is to implement this model for a K–3 cohort.
+As a Guide, you oversee one cohort band — either K-1 (Kindergarten–1st) or 2-3 (2nd–3rd) — and adjust your approach, tempo, and workshops to fit that band.
+You will facilitate practical life skills workshops (public speaking, concentration, feedback exchange) and accelerate daily advancement within learning apps by leveraging Coachbot analytics, explicit targets, and reliable motivation frameworks.

-This is a results-driven role.
-Success is measurable: 2x academic growth per semester, 90%+ student satisfaction, and demonstrated life-skill proficiency via Test2Pass.
-If you are prepared to coach with intensity, clarity, and purpose, we would like to speak with you.
+This work demands high accountability.
+The metrics are transparent: 2x academic progress per semester, 90%+ student satisfaction, and students demonstrating life-skill proficiency via Test2Pass.
+If you are prepared to coach with intensity, exactness, and confidence, we are interested in speaking with you.

 What you will be doing

-• Facilitate one-hour, interactive life skills workshops through storytelling, tempo control, and hands-on practice to ensure students achieve Test2Pass standards
+• Facilitate one-hour, practical life skills workshops utilizing narrative techniques, tempo control, and active engagement so students achieve Test2Pass certification

-• Leverage Coachbot analytics to identify obstacles early, establish daily and weekly benchmarks, and maintain momentum for every student across adaptive learning platforms
+• Leverage Coachbot analytics to identify obstacles early, establish daily and weekly benchmarks, and maintain every student's progress trajectory in adaptive learning apps

-• Conduct group check-ins that strengthen goal alignment, recognize achievements, and address challenges before they compromise performance
+• Conduct group check-ins that strengthen goal commitment, acknowledge achievements, and expose challenges before they result in unmet objectives

-• Deploy motivation frameworks (school currency, leaderboards, rewards) to produce observable shifts in focus, effort, and results
+• Implement motivation frameworks (school currency, leaderboards, incentive structures) to produce measurable behavioral shifts in attention, persistence, and performance

-• Step in immediately when students encounter difficulty or lose focus, coaching critical thinking and self-regulation on the spot
+• Respond immediately when students encounter difficulty or disengage, coaching critical thinking and self-correction as situations arise

 What you will NOT be doing

-• Delivering traditional academic instruction or one-on-one tutoring as the main teaching method
+• Providing academic lectures or one-on-one tutoring as the main instructional method

-• Monitoring students on devices without active engagement or accountability
+• Observing children on devices without active engagement while assuming progress will occur

-• Adjusting weekly performance targets downward to improve reporting metrics
+• Adjusting weekly objectives downward to improve reported outcomes

 Key responsibilities

-This role ensures that a K–2 cohort reliably achieves 2x academic progress per semester while sustaining 90%+ student satisfaction and confirmed life-skill competency.
+This role ensures a K–3 cohort reliably achieves 2x academic progress per semester while sustaining 90%+ student satisfaction and confirmed life-skill proficiency.

 Candidate requirements